 The SciPy API provides a 'leastsq()' function in its optimization library to implement the least-square method to fit the curve data with a given function.
-The leastsq() function applies the least-square minimization to fit the data.
+The leastsq() is used for solving nonlinear least squares problems, which often arise in data fitting and parameter estimation.
+The function is specifically designed to minimize the sum of squared residuals between the observed and predicted values.

-In this tutorial, we'll learn how to fit the data with the leastsq() function by using various fitting function functions in Python.
+In this tutorial, we'll learn how to fit the data with the leastsq() function by using objective functions.

 We'll start by loading the required libraries.